ifatess/ruotonggao/research.md

   block: one-column-1
   headline: 2 - Background
   slug: "#back"
-  content: Before the experiment, we collected and compiled relevant literature to
+  content: 'Based on the elevator usage rate and satisfaction of the blind, we collaborated
-    gain some understanding of the current state of interaction for the visually impaired.<br>Based on the elevator usage rate and satisfaction of the blind, we collaborated with Fujitec Elevator Company to design elevator buttons in accordance with their cognitive habits by means of usability experiments.
+    with Fujitec Elevator Company to design elevator buttons in accordance with their cognitive habits by means of usability experiments.<br>Before the experiment, we collected and compiled relevant literature to gain some understanding of the interactive #features of the visually impaired.'
 - template: content-feature
   block: feature-1
   media_alignment: Left